Welcome to TotalMSK's website.

 Each of us is unique, biologically, socially and psychologically so this needs considering when assessing and treating.
 Such factors affect who we are and the sorts of forces our bodies are subjected to when we are working, resting and even sleeping.
 Tissues within the body change or adapt based on what happens to them.
 Some types of loading may prove beneficial, such as certain types of exercise.
 That said, too much load, force or overuse can damage tissues and often lead to other problems.
 Musculoskeletal problems in one area often lead to issues elsewhere, as each part affects the next in the kinetic chain.

 Much like anything mechanical, when everything is working correctly, there are no issues.
 Most people think nothing of car maintenance and know that all the parts need to work together.
 If the parts are not working efficiently, there is a tendency for early wear and tear or even breakage.
-It can then be expensive to fix the car, as each part can affect another.
-The human body is not much different to a car in that respect, but unlike a car, the body learns movement patterns which alter due to injury and are the body’s way of reducing pain.
+It can then be expensive to fix the car, as each part can affect the next.
+Our bodies are not much different to a car in that respect, but unlike a car, the body adapts and learns movement patterns which alter due to injury, as a means of avoiding pain.
 Such learnt movements then need addressing as part of any comprehensive treatment plan.
 The article on Running Injury prevention covers many aspects of the way the body adapts and many of the principles apply to any activity, not just running.

 When treating the body, one needs to consider a large number of factors.
 As a result, all new patients undergo a thorough one hour assessment before any form of intervention.
 There are three aspects of the assessment and treatment process, which aid with better patient outcomes:-